-The National Low Income Housing Coalition (NLIHC) has data on the cost of housing by Congressional district.
+The National Low Income Housing Coalition has data on the cost of housing by Congressional district.

-Learn more about homelessness in New Jersey by reading New Jersey Interagency Council on Homelessness Final Report.
+Learn more about homelessness in New Jersey by reading New Jersey Interagency Council on Homelessness statistics.

-The Poverty Research Institute (NJPRI), established by Legal Services of NJ in 1997, is exclusively focused on providing current information about poverty in New Jersey.
+The Poverty Research Institute, established by Legal Services of NJ in 1997, is exclusively focused on providing current information about poverty in New Jersey.

 Substance Abuse and Mental Health

-The NJ Division of Addiction Services also compiles data and formulates reports that provide in-depth county specific analysis.
+The NJ Division of Mental Health and Addiction Services also compiles data and formulates reports that provide in-depth county specific analysis.